Mozzarella Stuffed Crispy Fried Onions

 - Next, you’ll run them through the egg wash and finally you’ll dredge them in the breadcrumb mixture.
 Make sure all sides are well coated!

-- Once all of the onion roll-ups are pan-fried, top them with freshly chopped parsley and grated parmesan cheese.
+- Once all of the onions are fried, top them with freshly chopped parsley and grated parmesan cheese.

 - Serve immediately and enjoy!